 PROGRAM OVERVIEW

-The Professional Development (CPD) Program requires registered agrologists to maintain and improve their professional competencies by completing continuing professional development activities.
+The Professional Development (PD) Program requires registered agrologists to maintain and improve their professional competencies by completing continuing professional development activities.
 The PD Program aids the BCIA in protecting the public interest by ensuring registrants continue to remain up to date as agrology professionals.

 REQUIREMENTS